You may think that when you get a bruise there’s nothing to do but wait for it to heal.

 Available research suggests that arnica can help reduce bruising.
-Arnica can be applied to the skin in the form of gels or lotions.
-It’s often taken in a homeopathic dose by mouth.
+You can apply arnica to your skin in the form of gels or lotions.
+It’s also sometimes taken in a homeopathic dose by mouth.

 The scientific name for arnica is Arnica montana.
 It’s also known as:

 - Leopard’s bane

 The flower of the arnica plant has been used for hundreds of years for its apparent benefits.
 Traditionally, it’s been used to reduce: